Ravn-Tech/HyperTag/README.md

 # HyperTag

-Your digital thought mapper.<br>
-HyperTag let's humans intuitively express how they think about their files using tags and machine learning.
-Instead of introducing proprietary file formats like other existing file organization solutions, HyperTag just layers on top of your existing files without any fuss.
+HyperTag helps humans intuitively express how they think about their files using tags and machine learning.
+Instead of introducing proprietary file formats like other existing file organization tools, HyperTag just smoothly layers on top of your existing files without any fuss.

 **Objective Function**: Minimize time between a thought and access to all relevant files.

 ## Install
 Available on [PyPI](https://pypi.org/project/hypertag/)

-`$ pip install hypertag`
+`$ pip install hypertag` (needs a CUDA capable GPU right now...)

 ## Community
 Join the HyperTag [matrix chat room](https://matrix.to/#/#hypertag:matrix.neotree.uber.space?via=matrix.neotree.uber.space) to stay up to date on the latest developments or to ask for help.